One of the key point of CLiR workflow: you can edit an infrared image, while acessing all RAW parameters in Lightroom or Camera RAW via Photoshop.

 ~/Library/Application Support/Adobe/CameraRaw/CameraProfiles

-➍ The finder brings you in the correct location.
+➍ The Finder brings you to the correct location :

 ~/Library/Application Support/Adobe/CameraRaw/CameraProfiles